Making media fit for the future

 What do you want?

 What common points of reference do we still have?
-This is precisely where the Pressestiftung Baden-Württemberg (Press Foundation Baden-Württemberg) wants to start with a Citizens' Forum - and consider together with citizens what a sustainable media landscape could look like.
-The mini-public not only asks: What is going wrong?
+This is precisely where the Pressestiftung Baden-Württemberg (Press Foundation Baden-Württemberg) wanted to start with a Citizens' Forum - and consider together with citizens what a sustainable media landscape could look like.
+The mini-public not only asked: What is going wrong?
 But rather: What would you like to see - and how could this be realised?

 • to visualise the current state of the media landscape